-For our team's capstone project, we are tasked to improve upon an existing design for an Ankle Exoskeleton through our client Dr. Lerner.
-Dr. Lerner's previous capstone team had built a working Ankle Exoskeleton that consists of a mechanical boot that consists of a boot-like frame that houses a motor and gearbox which provides leverage to the ankle joint.
-The motor located on the frame of the ankle draws power through wires running up the user's leg connected to a battery pack and microcontroller situated on a belt located on the waste of the user.
+For our team's capstone project, we are tasked to improve upon a previous capstone design for an Ankle Exoskeleton through our client Dr. Lerner.
+Dr. Lerner's previous capstone team had built a working Ankle Exoskeleton that consists of a mechanical boot that consists of a boot-like frame that houses a motor and gearbox, which provides leverage to the ankle joint.
+The motor located on the frame of the ankle draws power through wires running up the user's leg, connected to a battery pack and microcontroller situated on a belt located on the waist of the user.

-Our task as a team is to take all the components of the previous design and situate them all below the knee of the user.
+Our task as a team is to take all the components of the previous design and situate them below the knee of the user.
 On top of making the design below the knee, we will be upgrading the motor, microcontroller, and battery.
-To fit all these components below the knee we will need to work through a couple of different steps.
+To fit all these components below the knee, we will need to work through a couple of different steps.
 First, we need to redesign the frame of the boot.
-Doing this will give us more space to work in the battery and microcontroller below the knee.
-Some constraints we need to consider when making this design are; to not limit the range of motion, a universal design that fits all users, and light weight to not fatigue the user.
+Doing this will give us more space to work on the battery and microcontroller below the knee.
+Some constraints we need to consider when making this design are not to limit the range of motion, a universal design that fits all users, and lightweight not to fatigue the user.
 Second, our design needs to have ingress protection for our electrical components.
-Our electrical components need to be resistant to dust and water to assure it accrues no damage while the user is operating the Exoskeleton.
-Some constraints that we need to consider while implementing ingress protection is again not limiting range of motion and a lightweight design.
+Our electrical components need to be resistant to dust and water to ensure they do not incur any damage while the user is operating the Exoskeleton.
+Some constraints that we need to consider while implementing ingress protection are not limiting the range of motion and a lightweight design.
 Our last step in our implementation is thermal and stress testing our design under strain.
-As the Exoskeleton is in use, the motor, microcontroller, and battery will heat up which might be uncomfortable for the user if we don't properly insulate each electrical part.
-To do this we have to find out how hot each component gets and then properly insulate each part to not reduce the effectiveness of the exoskeleton.
+As the Exoskeleton is in use, the motor, microcontroller, and battery will heat up, which might be uncomfortable for the user if we don't properly insulate each electrical part.
+To do this, we have to find out how hot each component gets and then properly insulate each part so as not to reduce the effectiveness of the exoskeleton.